kleash/logistics-corda/README.md

 # Logistics CorDapp

 Welcome to the Logistics CorDapp.
-This CorDapp is documented [here](http://docs.corda.net/tutorial-cordapp.html).
+This CorDapp is a decentralized place for food/package delivery ecosystem